 The tax is deducted by the bank or other deposit-taker before the interest is paid to you.
 If you request it, you are entitled to be given a statement of the amount of DIRT deducted from your interest.
 If you receive annual interest payments (or similar profit-type payments) of over €300 your bank, building society, credit union or An Post must automatically report this to Revenue.

-You do not have to pay any further income tax on the interest but it is declared as income if you are making a tax return.
-You may have to pay PRSI.
+DIRT is a final liability for income tax purposes.
+This means that if you have paid DIRT you do not have to pay any further income tax or Universal Social Charge on the interest but it is declared as income if you are making a tax return.
+However in some circumstances you may have to pay PRSI on deposit interest you have received.

-Since 2007, your financial institution can pay your interest on deposits without deducting DIRT.
+Certain people may qualify for a refund of DIRT or may have their deposit interest paid without the deduction of DIRT.
 You must apply to have your deposit interest paid without the deduction of DIRT - see 'Where to apply' below.

 You can get your deposit interest paid without the deduction of DIRT or you can claim a DIRT refund, if you are over 65 and: